-One of the essential requirements in a visa application (especially as a tourist) or an interview with the consul or immigration officer is your deep rootedness.
-Deep-rootedness is defined in the dictionary as deeply rooted, firmly implanted, or established.
-You want to prove that you will come back home and not work or live there.
-Here are ways to prove rootedness or deep ties in your country.
+Deep-rootedness is defined in the dictionary as “deeply rooted, firmly implanted, or established.”
+You want to prove that you will come back home and not work or live there because of family connections.
+So here are my 8 ways to prove your deep ties & rootedness in your country for Visa applications.

-Whether you are retired, no bank account, or single – we have tips for you.
 You can read requirements you may submit to prove that you will surely come back.
 Don’t force yourself to get everything, though.
-Like for example, having a Title, though it’s a good investment, wag kang mangutang ng malaki para sa visa application lang.
+Like for example, having a title, though it’s a good investment, wag kang mangutang ng malaki para sa visa application lang.
 Pag-kaya mo, Go!
 Pero if wala pa sa budget or sa plano, wag mong pilitin sarili mo.
-One in the list is also to have a family in the Philippines, sis or bro, wag ka ring magpakasal agad-agad or magkaroon ng anak to prove you have deep ties.
-Read and hope you can get something to help you on your application!

-1. Show them the Money
+1. Show The Money

 P.S.
 Bank Statements and Bank Certificates are different.
 Double-check what you will need to pass to the Embassy as a requirement.

-2. Prove them you have Steady Income
+2. Prove You Have Steady Income

-Where does your money come from?
 The Embassy might wonder where you get your savings from, so show them your proof of activities or occupation.
 It will also help in proving that you are not there to look for a job.
 Why would you if you have work to return to or a steady business?
-Here are some documents to prove it:
+Here are some documents to prove your financial stability:

 - Certificate of Employment for those Employed (with salary and length of service) and an additional No Objection Letter would also be good